neeraj-badam/test/README.md

 One of my weaknesses is that I tend to be a workaholic.
 I often get so focused on my work that I skip meals to meet deadlines.
 While my dedication helps me stay productive, I am working on maintaining a healthier balance to better care for myself.

 [Back to Top](#interview-readme)

+### <a-href="successful-consultant"></a> 13.
+What do you think are the key skills needed for a successful consultant?
+effective communication, problem-solving, adaptability, technical expertise, and the ability to understand client needs.
+Applying these skills has helped me deliver customized solutions and achieve desired outcomes consistently.

 a
 ---